manrajgrover/HackerRank-CLI/README.md

 ```

 #### Command `config`
 Run `$ sudo hackerrank config` to change configuration of your installation.
-This includes default language and API KEY.
+This includes default language and API Key.

 ```
 $ sudo hackerrank config [options]